-If we fail to obtain additional financing, we would be forced to delay, reduce or eliminate our product development programs.\
+If we fail to obtain additional financing, we would be forced to delay, reduce or eliminate our product development programs.

 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is expensive.
-We expect our research and development expenses to substantially increase in connection with our ongoing activities, particularly as we advance our clinical programs.
-As of September 30, 2011, we had working capital of \$29.0 million.
+We expect our research and development expenses to substantially increase in connection with our ongoing activities, particularly as we advance our clinical programs, including our Phase 3 ARX-01 studies.
+As of March 31, 2012, we had working capital of \$22.1 million.

-We believe that our current cash, cash equivalents and investments and available funds under the \$20.0 million debt facility with Hercules Technology II, L.P. and Hercules Technology Growth Capital, Inc., collectively referred to as Hercules, will be sufficient to fund our current operations into the first quarter of 2013.
+We believe that our current cash, cash equivalents and investments will be sufficient to fund our current operations into the first quarter of 2013.
 We will need to raise substantial additional funds to support our future operations, and such funding may not be available to us on acceptable terms, or at all.
 Additionally, changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
-For example, we believe our existing cash resources are adequate to complete all three ARX-01 Phase 3 clinical trials, however, our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expected.
+For example, we believe our existing cash resources are adequate to complete all three ARX-01 Phase 3 clinical trials; however, our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expected.
 In any event, we will require substantial additional capital to obtain regulatory approval for, and to commercialize, our product candidates.
 Raising funds in the current economic environment, when the capital markets have been affected by the global recession, may present additional challenges.